Shivendra4712/pdf-rag-application/README.md

 ## Assumptions

-- PDFs contain selectable text.
+- PDFs contain selectable text (not scanned images).
 - Local Qdrant is used for vector storage.
 - Only free OpenRouter models are used.
-- Answers are generated only from retrieved document context.
+- Answers are generated only from the retrieved document context.
+- If the answer is not found in the supplied PDFs, the application returns that the information is unavailable.

 ## Installation

-Clone the repository:
+### Clone the Repository

 ```bash
 git clone https://github.com/Shivendra4712/pdf-rag-application.git
 cd pdf-rag-application
 ```

-Create a virtual environment:
+### Create a Virtual Environment

 **Windows**